Estonian cuisine: Summer and spring

 Traditionally in summer and spring, Estonians like to eat everything fresh—berries, herbs, vegetables and everything else that comes straight from the garden.
 Hunting and fishing were common in history.
 Nowadays, they have remained as popular pastimes.
 It is popular to barbecue in the summer.
 Eggs are painted and eaten during Easter.

 Winter and Christmas

 During the winter months, jam, preserves and pickles are brought to the table.
-In the not so distant past, the gathering and conserving of fruits, edible mushrooms and vegetables for winter was more common, nowadays it is less so as almost everything can be bought from stores.
-However, preparing food for winter is still popular in the countryside and continues to retain its charm for many, as opposed to the commercialization of eating habits.
+In the not-so-distant past, gathering and preserving fruits, edible mushrooms and vegetables for winter was more common than now, when almost everything can simply be bought from stores.
+However, preparing food for winter is still a common activity in the countryside and continues to retain its charm for many, as an alternative to commercialized contemporary eating habits.

-Oven-grilled pork, blood sausage (verivorst), roast goose (jõuluhani), jellied pork (sült), sauerkraut (hapukapsas) with oven-roasted potatoes, and mulled wine (hõõgvein, or glögi) have been part of the traditional Estonian menu that nowadays are mostly Christmas specialties.
-Also, typical Christmas treats have been apples, mandarin oranges, gingerbread, pickled pumpkin (kõrvitsasalat), and lingonberry jam.
+Oven-grilled pork, blood sausage (verivorst), roast goose (jõuluhani), jellied pork (sült), sauerkraut (hapukapsas) with oven-roasted potatoes, and mulled wine (hõõgvein, or glögi) have been part of the traditional Estonian menu that are now mostly Christmas specialties.
+Typical Christmas treats are still apples, mandarin oranges, gingerbread, pickled pumpkin (kõrvitsasalat), and lingonberry jam.